two-twentyseven/power-outages-analysis/README.md

 Beyond that, all of East North Central's pairs had the greatest differences among pairs.
 Wary of drawing conclusions from minimal data, we elected to avoid using those pairs.

 # Framing a Prediction Problem
 Since our dataset is a set of descriptive qualities of power outages as well as their impact, we thought it best to predict the impact of a given outage from the circumstances around it.
-For impact, we decided to target duration, since it is a useful quality that, when predicted, can inform victims on how long to expect an outage to last.
-The problem then becomes, what's the best prediction model for the duration of an outage?
+For impact, we decided to target duration, since it is a useful quality that, when predicted, can inform victims on how long to expect an outage to continue and advise further action.

+The problem then becomes, what’s the best prediction model for the duration of an outage?

+This is a regression problem.
+Later in the regression process, we find that a more easily targettable column is the natural log of the duration, from which one can later derive a predicted duration after converting it back.
+We eventually ended up predicting based on the cause of the outage, a feature that can be typically known immediately upon initial investigation.

+We will primarily use R<sup>2</sup> to gauge the effectiveness of the features and MSE to evaluate our models’ predictive strength.

 # Baseline Model
 The baseline model we used was a multilinear regression model using these features: `CAUSE.CATEGORY`(nominal), `CLIMATE.REGION`(nominal), `CLIMATE.CATEGORY`(nominal), `ANOMALY.LEVEL`(ordinal),`MONTH`(ordinal), `YEAR`(quantitative), `RES.CUSTOMERS`(quantitative), `COM.CUSTOMERS`(quantitative), and `IND.CUSTOMERS`(quantitative) to predict our `OUTAGE.DURATION`(quantitative) column.
 The first five columns are categorical, which we one-hot encoded, and the remaining were simply quantitative, regressed numerically (including year).